 Otherwise, you can expect your divorce to take at least two months to complete.
 As far as a maximum length for divorce, most judges will want your case to be concluded in one way or another within one year of filing the case.
 This means that you must either settle your case or attend a trial before the judge within one year of your case being filed.
 However, there certainly are divorces that take longer than a year to complete, and there are divorces that can be much shorter.
-When it comes to any matter related to family law, you should be aware that the facts and circumstances of your case are significant to determine a timeline.
+When it comes to any matter related to family law, you should be aware that the facts and circumstances of your case are significant to determining a timeline.

 How long your case takes will depend on what issues are at stake.

 The more complex the issues are in your divorce will determine how long your divorce takes.
 A simple divorce involving you and your spouse, no real assets, in no children could be expected to take around two months to complete.
 Bearing in mind the two-month minimum for most divorces, all you all would need is to figure out what to do with car titles and the like while waiting on paperwork to be drafted and signed.
 Young people who own very little Community property and have no children typically find themselves with some more straightforward divorces.
 As a result, their cases tend to be much shorter in length typically.